 The massive, glaciated Chimborazo was formed by the remains of two ancient volcanoes and counts five summits.
 Our ascent along the Guarguallá route aims to the Veintimilla summit (6227 m. / 20.429 ft) and the maximum Whymper summit (6263 m. / 20548 ft.)

-Starting the ascent well before midnight, the moonlight and a blanket of stars will accompany you.
-Summit time is at sunrise, wen you can admire the most stunning views of other snowcapped volcanoes in the Ecuadorian Andes.
+From the High Camp at 5300 m. / 17388 ft. it takes about 5 – 6 hours to summit at sunrise, wen you can admire the most stunning views of other snowcapped volcanoes in the Ecuadorian Andes.

 Our 4-day Chimborazo High Camp program is a great option for those who consider the direct ascent from the Carrel hut too strenuous.
 After an acclimatization hike and a glacier training on the first 2 days, the actual ascent is divided into two parts: a first approach to the High Camp at 5350 m. / 17.553 ft. where you will have a good rest before starting the final summit climb.